 The Importance of Supporting your Local Farmer

-Along with showing you guys this shirt, I want to talk about why it's important to support your local farmer!
-Here are a few reasons as to why you should add your local market to your grocery shopping routine:
+Hi friends!
+I wanted to share a few reasons as to why you should add your local market to your grocery shopping routine:

 When you go into the grocery store and look at where most of the produce is from, it's places like Mexico, California, Florida.
 It took a long time for that produce to reach your grocery store shelves!
 Most fruits and veggies at the store are already 2 weeks old by the time you purchase them.
 When you buy from local farmers, you know the food is fresh.
 Most likely picked within the last day or two or maybe even just that morning.
 When it's fresher, it tastes better!